anisha1311/Sage-Business/README.md

 ## Clone the Service
-clone the qb-service with the help of below command on the command prompt :
+clone the myob-service with the help of below command on the command prompt :
 `git clone https://github.com/hashchainft/accounting-integration-boilerplate/`